GwangwaK/AI-Powered_Productivity_Assistant/README.md

 AI-Powered Workplace Productivity Assistant

-In today’s fast-paced digital economy, professionals waste valuable time on repetitive tasks like drafting emails, summarizing meeting notes, planning schedules, and conducting research.
-This project delivers an **AI-powered assistant** that automates these activities using modern AI tools (built with [lovable.ai](https://lovable.ai) and prompted via ChatGPT/Gemini).
-The solution demonstrates practical AI application, prompt engineering, ethical AI use, and measurable productivity gains.

 ## Core Features

 The assistant includes **five complete modules**, accessible through a sidebar navigation and card-based layout: